 “Now, the bad news is that we’re going to keep digging, because that…” she pointed at the wall with her torchlight.
 The concrete vault bore the symbol of the Office of Infrastructure. “...that is still some good old USRE building.”

 The Office of Infrastructure was once known as the People’s Chamber of Great Works, a leftover from the Union of Socialist Republics, the Low Age precursor of the USRE.
 It is the oldest and largest Office, and the only one that is directly financed by the taxes of USRE citizens.
 With more than twenty million employees, the Office of Infrastructure might very well be the largest non-military government institution in human history.
 The O-Inf, as it is sometimes referred to, is dedicated to urban and rural planning, infrastructure deployment and maintenance, as well as energy production.
 The O-inf primarily acts as a framework for infrastructure projects, providing financial investment, manpower and equipment to regional or national communes.
-In exchange for this assistance, the O-inf often takes half the ownership of such projects — and half the political responsibility.
+In exchange for this assistance, the O-inf often takes half the ownership of such projects — and half the political weight.
 Continental projects, such as the Kenyan space elevator, may be entirely handled by the O-inf, that then becomes the primary employer of local communes and bears the political responsibility in their place.

 THE OLD WELL